Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 This tutorial highlights libEnsemble's capability to execute and monitor external scripts or user applications within simulation or generator functions using the :doc:`executor<../executor/overview>`.
-In this tutorial, our calling script registers an external C executable that simulates electrostatic forces between a collection of particles.
+In this tutorial, our calling script registers a compiled executable that simulates electrostatic forces between a collection of particles.
 The ``sim_f`` routine then launches and polls this executable.